 “Some AdWords advertisers mistakenly think that they should now be buying incomplete words and phrases.
 This makes no sense.
 It would require the searcher to hit the ENTER or ESC key or click the Search button in the middle of their entry.
-For example, the searcher would need to type the keystrokes d-o-g-SPACE-c-ENTER in order for an ad for ‘dog c’ to show up.
-If the searcher types in d-o-g-SPACE-c, that shows ‘dog collars’ as the top suggestion and its corresponding search results.
+For example, the searcher would need to type the keystrokes d-o-g-SPACE-c-ENTER for an ad for ‘dog c’ to show up.
+If the searcher types in d-o-g-SPACE-c, that shows ‘dog collars’ as the top suggestion and corresponding search results.
 So if a merchant selling dog products wants to show up after the searcher types d-o-g-SPACE-c, they would need to bid on ‘dog collars.’
-If the merchant also wanted to also show up in the paid results for d-o-g-SPACE, they’d need to bid on ‘dog names,’ too.
+If the merchant also wanted to show up in the paid results for d-o-g-SPACE, they’d need to bid on ‘dog names,’ too.

 “Some worry that because Instant is increasing the number of ad impressions (an impression is defined as when someone completes a search with ENTER, or ESC, or Tab, or a click, or pauses for three seconds or longer after a keystroke), it will reduce the advertiser’s click-through rate and thus their Quality Score.
 The problem with this theory is that the Quality Score decrease is relative; the other bidders you are competing with are feeling it, too.
 In other words, Google Instant will inflate your competitors’ impression counts, too.
-That said, those going after the Google Suggest suggestions will feel the impact of Instant on impressions more than those who resign themselves to only competing for obscure, long tail terms.
+That said, those going after the Google Suggest suggestions will feel the impact of Instant on impressions more than those who resign themselves to only competing for obscure, long-tail terms.

 “As I stated above, I also think competition will increase for the auto-completed terms.”